-Railroad owner Dagny Taggart and steel mogul Henry Rearden search desperately for the creator of a revolutionary motor as the United States Government continues to spread its control over the national economy.
+Railroad owner Dagny Taggart and steel mogul Henry Rearden search desperately for the inventor of a revolutionary motor as the U.S. government continues to spread its control over the national economy.

 The global economy is on the brink of collapse.
 Unemployment tops 24%.
 Gas is $42 per gallon.
 Railroads are the main transportation.
 Brilliant creators, from artists to industrialists, are mysteriously disappearing.
 Dagny Taggart, COO of Taggart Transcontinental, has discovered an answer to the mounting energy crisis - a prototype of a motor that draws energy from static electricity.
 But, until she finds its creator, it's useless.
 It's a race against time.
 And someone is watching.Written by

 Producers - Atlas Shrugged

 30 of 49 people found this review helpful.

 Was this review helpful to you?